 Courtney Warren is a Texas-based interior designer whose work has been featured in Real Simple, Better Homes & Gardens, Good Housekeeping, Apartment Therapy, and Today.com.
 She is a frequent consultant on Fox 4 TV’s Good Day program in Dallas, was ranked in the top 3 percent of interior designers in the US by Houzz.com, and starred in the Dallas episode of TLC’sFour Houses.
 She delights in helping overwhelmed clients create beautiful spaces—and will never turn down a warm chocolate chip cookie or Diet Dr Pepper.

-Hold that thought!
-But for today, let’s think about a topic that comes up often in consultation with clients–KIDS ROOM DESIGN!
+Today, let’s think about a topic that comes up often in consultation with clients–KIDS ROOM DESIGN!
 It can be problematic: they want the latest cartoon series characters or superhero on every surface, and you don’t want to have to redo the room in six months when their current favorite changes.
 But there’s hope!
 For some cool kids’ bedroom theme ideas, let’s look for inspiration to some real-life kids room designs I’ve done for myself and for clients.

-Judah’s love for all things sports dictated the decor of his early bunk room, but I nixed cartoon bed-in-a-bag solutions.
+My son’s love for all things sports dictated the decor of his early bunk room, but I nixed cartoon bed-in-a-bag solutions.
 Instead, I used vintage pennants, photos, and jerseys along with coordinated-not-matched pillows and quilts to suggest the theme.
 Although we moved from this house a couple years later, this vintage sports memorabilia-inspired decor easily transitioned to our new house and his preteen years.

 The savvy preteen daughter of my client said, “I want a room I can grow into.”
 Listen up, parents–that’s great advice when you’re decorating a child’s room.
 The white bed and chic bedside table will continue to look great when she’s a teen and beyond.
 So go easy on the themes, and bring in just a dose of your child’s favorite things with some accessories, some whimsy and some color.